phazelift/strings.js/README.md

 > 	Prepend this.string with string(s).

 **Strings.prototype.insert**
-> `<this> insert ( <string>/<number> insertion, <string>/<number> position= 1 )`
+> `<this> insert ( <string>/<number> insertion, <string>/<number> pos, [pos, ..., posN] )`

-> Insert insertion at position in this.string, the insertion will be inserted before the character at position.
+> Insert insertion at pos in this.string, the insertion will be inserted before the character at pos.
+If insertion is invalid,
-> If insert is invalid, or index is less than the negative length of the string, insertion will be prepended to the string.
+> or index is less than the negative length of the string, insertion will be prepended to the string.
+If pos is greater than
-> If position is greater than the length of the string, insertion will be appended to the string.
+> the length of the string, insertion will be appended to the string.

+> Multiple positions are allowed, but duplicate positions ignored.
+Positions are relative to the string before insertion,
+> so, if our string is `'123'` and we insert `'-'` at position 2 and 3, we will get `'1-2-3'`.

 **Strings.prototype.trim**
 > `<this> trim()`